muonato/silta/README.md

 SILTA is inspired by the [*Kirjuri*](https://github.com/AnttiKurittu/kirjuri) application *(github.com/AnttiKurittu/kirjuri)*

-See '[Use Cases](https://github.com/muonato/silta/wiki/3-%E2%80%90-Use-cases#digital-forensics)' to learn digital forensics workflow with SILTA
+See '[Use Cases](https://github.com/muonato/silta/wiki/3-%E2%80%90-Use-cases#digital-forensics)' to learn how to manage digital forensics workflow with SILTA

 ## Documentation
 See [SILTA Wiki](https://github.com/muonato/silta/wiki/) for project documentation